Foster Care Bringing awareness

 My first job in the Los Angeles child welfare system was as a paraprofessional volunteer at the Stephen S. Weiss Temple Adoption Support Center under the supervision of Stephanie Siegel, PhD.
 I mentored children who were adopted, assisted with support groups, and helped answer questions about my experience at special events and panels for families.
 I didn’t think much of it because at the time, because I was busy trying to be an actress!
 I had written and performed a play, which shed light on growing up in foster care with the objective to share “what it feels like.”
 I did benefits for local foster care and adoption organizations, and it was at a Q & A, with county social workers and psychotherapists that I realized I knew more than the professionals knew, about the psychological and emotional impact of growing up in foster care and the light bulb went on.
 “I think I want to work with children and families connected by foster care and adoption!”

-So, I went back to school to pursue a Masters Degrees in Psychology and was hired not as a psychotherapist first, but as a Foster Care Social Worker at Southern California Foster Family and Adoption Agency under the direction of Sylvia Fogelman.
+So, I went back to school to pursue a Master’s Degree in Psychology, and was hired not as a psychotherapist first, but as a Foster Care Social Worker at Southern California Foster Family and Adoption Agency under the direction of Sylvia Fogelman and worked with children in the foster care system referred by the Department of Child and Family Services in Los Angles County.
 She said to me, “Trust your instincts, you have a lot to offer.”
 No one had ever told me that.
 I was compelled to do what she had instilled in me, and I learned endlessly about the foster care system in Los Angeles.

 I drove to children’s homes in a 1985 Mazda Rx7, transported them to and from birth family visits and/or doctor’s appointments, monitored visits, talked with mothers helping them see how important they were to their children, recognized the stigma parents had about birth families as “junkies” or “bad people”, heard that social workers were making promises to children about returning to their families when parents were already AWOL.
 Every other day a foster parent’s call would begin with, “How can I give my 7-day notice?”
 I was overwhelmed, and kept asking myself, how do we all get on the same page?